pippinbarr/cart253-2019/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 ---

-## Finding colours
+## Finding colors

-- You probably already have a way of finding out the RGB values of a colour
+- You probably already have a way of finding out the RGB values of a color
-- Maybe you use an application like Photoshop, which may also give you an 'eyedropper' to pick colours from your screen
+- Maybe you use an application like Photoshop, which may also give you an 'eyedropper' to pick colors from your screen
-- You can also just Google 'RGB colour picker' and it will bring one up
+- You can also just Google 'RGB color picker' and it will bring one up
-- Plenty of ways to find the RGB values for colours
+- Plenty of ways to find the RGB values for colors

 ---

-## Hexadecimal colours
+## Hexadecimal colors

-- You might notice in many color selectors you see colour values displayed as a set of letters and numbers after a hash sign, like `#12FF08`.
+- You might notice in many color selectors you see color values displayed as a set of letters and numbers after a hash sign, like `#12FF08`.
-- This is called the _hexadecimal_ representation of the colour and you can use it in your code too if you want, as in:
+- This is called the _hexadecimal_ representation of the color and you can use it in your code too if you want, as in:

 `background("#00FF00");` sets a pure green background